 - 6-8 flour tortillas

-– There is no need to buy pineapple juice.
-If using fresh pineapple, simply dice the pineapple and transfer to a sieve placed over a bowl.
-This should leave you wit more than enough juice for the recipe.
-If using canned pineapples, then use the juice from the can. – For a more authentic flavour, use corn tortillas if you can find them.
-They are harder to work with and will result in a less beautiful dish, but will provide a nice flavour to the dish.
+- There is no need to buy pineapple juice.
+If using fresh pineapple, simply dice the pineapple and transfer it to a sieve placed over a bowl.
+This should leave you with more than enough juice for the recipe.
+If using canned pineapples, then use the juice from the can. - For a more authentic flavor, use corn tortillas if you can find them.
+They are harder to work with and will result in a less beautiful dish, but will provide a nice flavor to the dish.